ha5ha6/judy_blog/_pages/basicrl.md

 3. append $$Q$$ to return $$R(s)$$
 4. calculate the average: $$V(s) \leftarrow average(R(s))$$

-The following code uses first-visit MC to approximate $$V(s)$$ for the blackjack policy that sticks only on 20 or 21
+The following code (based on [this work](https://ernie55ernie.github.io/machine%20learning/2018/04/08/reinforcement-learning-simple-experiment-blackjack.html)) uses first-visit MC to approximate $$V(s)$$ for the blackjack policy that sticks only on 20 or 21

-code is based on [this work](https://ernie55ernie.github.io/machine%20learning/2018/04/08/reinforcement-learning-simple-experiment-blackjack.html)

 ```python
 def sample_policy(s):